Welcome to today's edition of the Rush 24-7 podcast.

 It destroys the middle class.

-It leaves only the very Rich and the very poor, and the very poor become a larger and larger number.
+And the very poor become a larger and larger number.

 The very rich do not increase their numbers, but the very poor do, and the middle class ceases to exist.

-Hell no, they're getting if anybody's being gotten even with, it's the middle class.
+Hell no, they're getting, if anybody's being gotten even with, it's the middle class.

 It's the middle class that gets destroyed with unfettered, unchecked Democrat policy, liberalism, socialism, whatever you wish to call it.